 7zz l <archive_name>

-For example, to list the contents of an archive named example.7z:
+To list contents of example.7z:

 7zz l example.7z